A584 road

 The A584 is a road in Lancashire, England, that runs from Clifton, near Preston, to Little Bispham, in the north of Blackpool.

-The road runs a total distance of approximately 19 mi, largely following the Fylde coastline, and for 7 mi forms Blackpool's promenade.
+The road runs a total distance of approximately 19 mi, largely following the Fylde coastline, and for 7 mi forms Blackpool Promenade.

 Route

 Preston and Lytham

 It begins in Clifton, west of Preston, as a junction on the A583 Blackpool Road.
 As Preston New Road, it runs west for 3 mi, bypassing Freckleton and then becomes Lytham Road through Warton towards Lytham, where it becomes the coast road along Lytham Green.
 From here it continues west through Fairhaven and St Annes-on-the-Sea following the coast as it turns to the north, as Clifton Drive.